 Peak Weeks to See the Taneron Mimosa Forest – February

-Rendez-vous aux Jardins, – Guided tours, animations, and best of all, certain private gardens opened up for visits.
+Rendez-vous aux Jardins, Early June – A Europe-wide garden festival with guided tours, animations, and best of all, certain private gardens opened up for visits.
+Check with the Tourist Office for the local schedule.

 Back up to main What to See in Nice page